Introduction

 6. Does exercise help IBS?

 Yes.
-Exercise improves digestion and reduces stress.
+Exercise can improve digestion and reduce stress.

 7. Is IBS permanent?